Two native teens stand side-by-side outside. Two native teens stand side-by-side outside.

 Now is the time to break the cycle of lung damage, death, and disease in American Indian and Alaska Native communities.
 Part of being resilient is respecting your well-being, relationships, and surroundings.

-Join us in creating a future free from smoking cigarettes and vaping.
+Join us in creating a future free from tobacco.

 Vaping Can Deliver Metal Particles Into Your Lungs.
 Nickel, Lead, Chromium, Tin, and Aluminum Have All Been Found in Vape Aerosols.